cross-codes/X-API/notes/notes.md

 - DELETE

-How to use:
-Use the URL: {{url}}/tweets/:id
+Use the URL: `{{url}}/tweets/:id`

-Ensure sufficient authorization
+Ensure that an authorization header is sent with the appropriate Bearer token.

 ```javascript
 tweetRouter.delete("/tweets/:id", authMiddle, async function (req, res) {